-This submission supports an application by P&S Quaid (the 'applicant') for a Development Permit for Reconfiguration of a Lot (1 Lot into 2 Lots) over land at Syndicate Road, Miallo, described as Lot 1 on SP174874.
+This submission supports an application by ML & KM Samson (the 'applicant') for a Development Permit for Reconfiguring a Lot (1 lot into 2 lots) over land at 349 Mowbray River Road, Mowbray, described as Lot 23 on SP227933.

-The submission has included an assessment of the proposal against the relevant statutory planning controls at both the Local and State level and includes supporting information intended to address the assessment benchmarks for the application.
+The submission has included an assessment of the proposal against the relevant statutory planning controls at both the local and state level and included supporting information intended to address the likely concerns of Council and assessing authorities.